EmmanuelInyang/AltSchool-Second-Semester-Assignments/14-07-2023/bash-script-assignment.md

      <br>
 - **Increment by a constant:** Increment value of the first operand with given constant value.
      ```
-     echo "Incrementing x by 10, then x= "
+     echo "Incrementing x by 10, then x=10"
      (( x += 10 ))
      echo $x
      ```